Is it time for a financial fast?

 4. Focus on essentials vs. wants: regardless of the budgeting approach you take, you’ll want to minimize spending on desires over necessities.
 There’s a big difference between what’s essential and what’s discretionary.
 Take time to focus on the things you really need to spend money on, like groceries and rent, and the things you could probably give up for a while, like fancy dinners out and extra-foam lattes.

-Remember that you are not alone, if you are facing overwhelming debt.
+If you are facing overwhelming debt, remember that you are not alone.
 Bromwich+Smith has a number of debt relief strategies to help you regain control of your finances and get your life back on track.
 Reach out today for a free, confidential, no obligation consultation.
-Bromwich+Smith’s Debt Relief Specialists are available by phone at 1.855.884.9243, or
+Bromwich+Smith’s Debt Relief Specialists are available by phone at 1.855.884.9243, or request a call back at contact us page.
+We want to see you flourish!

 Add new comment